 Dreaming of a trip to Florence and want to get a head start on planning?
 We can’t blame you since the city is one of the most beautiful and popular destinations in Europe.
 Here are the top things to do in and around Florence!

-Pro Tip: If you haven’t already, check out and bookmark our dedicated page on Florence, Italy.
+Pro Tip: If you haven’t already, check out and bookmark our dedicated page in Florence, Italy.
 It leads to tons of content on the most popular village in the world!

-You’ll find this list useful since it links out to other useful content that will not only inspire you, but help you plan and reserve tickets and activities for your visit.
+You’ll find this list useful since it links out to other useful content that will not only inspire you but help you plan and reserve tickets and activities for your visit.
 A good mix of fun activities will make improve your experience in Florence and lead to long-term shared memories with your travel companions.
-In five years you’ll look back and say, “Wasn’t that a great lunch we had at that vineyard in Tuscany!”

 Oltrarno is the Florentine equivalent to Rome’s Trastevere which is a sort of bohemian district.
 Admittedly less bohemian than Trastevere but similarly quiet due to its location.
 The word Oltrarno means “the other side of the Arno river” which keeps things quite literal!